GESIS-Methods-Hub/MethodsHub-at-DGPuKMethods/README.md

 ## Target audience / expected background

-Social scientists with a basic understanding of computer programming.
+Social scientists with a basic understanding of computer programming (preferrably in Python and/or R).

 ## Acknowledgements